kheller18/data-structures-algorithms/questions/React.md

    + Coding might become complex as it will make use of inline templating and JSX.

 4. What is `useState()` in React?
-   + `useState()`: is a built-in React Hook that allows you for having state variables in functional components.
+   + `useState()`: a built-in React Hook that allows you for having state variables in functional components.
 It should be used when the DOM has something that is dynamically manipulating/controlling.
    + In the below-given example code, The useState(0) will return a tuple where the count is the first parameter that represents the counter’s current state and the second parameter setCounter method will allow us to update the state of the counter.
    ```
    ...